xing/hops/packages/build-config/readme.md

 hops-build-config exposes webpack configurations for Node.js, browser and webpack-dev-server.

 # Installation
 When you install [hops-build](https://github.com/xing/hops/tree/master/packages/build), hops-build-config will be installed as a dependency as well - so you don't necessarily have to separately install hops-build-config.

-If you want to use it in your app directly, install it by running
+However iff you want to use it in your app directly (for example to extend it), install it by running

 ```
 npm install --save hops-build-config